GenericMappingTools/gmt/doc/rst/source/api.rst

 version component.
 The *API* pointer is actually not used in this function, so passing NULL is the best option.

-Finally, for either vectors or matrices you may optionally add a pointer to an array of text strings, one per row.
+Finally, for either vectors, matrices or palettes you may optionally add a pointer to an array of text strings, one per row (or CPT slice).
 This is done via

 .. _GMT_Put_Strings: